-In December 2019, Katherine Zappone, Minister for Children and Youth Affairs, launched the report Evaluation of the Bail Supervision Scheme for Children (Pilot Scheme) (Naughton, Catherine, et al. 2019).
-The evaluation, which was commissioned by the DCYA, was carried out by the REPPP research team at the School of Law, University of Limerick.
+In December 2019, Katherine Zappone, Minister for Children and Youth Affairs, launched the report Evaluation of The Bail Supervision Scheme for Children (Pilot Scheme) (Naughton, Catherine, et al. 2019).
+The evaluation, which was commissioned by the Department of Children and Youth Affairs (DCYA), was carried out by the Research Evidence into Policy Programmes and Practice (REPPP) project research team at the School of Law, University of Limerick.
 The overall aim of the evaluation was to examine behavioural change outcomes and the processes that contributed to those outcomes between May 2017 and June 2018.
 The DCYA commissioned Extern to deliver the pilot BSS intervention to children deemed to be at high risk of being detained in a prison in Dublin.